 The story of the woman who sent Compliment Jars to friends

 Colorado resident Kimberly Wybenga thought of brightening up her friends’ lives with some compliments.
 She decided to create Compliment Jars for 10 of her friends, but while writing the compliments, she felt so great herself that she ended up writing 40 more for friends.
 Kimberly wrote a total of 1,750 compliments.
-Meaning, each jar holds 35 compliments!
+Meaning that each jar holds 35 compliments!
 In a time of social media validation and friends often betraying each other, writing 35 compliments for a friend is a big deal.

 What makes this act of kindness during the pandemic even cuter is that Kimberly tried to deliver these jars anonymously.
 She signed all the compliments as “your friend.”
 She delivered most of the Compliment Jars wearing garments that covered her up properly.
 She also mailed the Compliment Jars to friends living farther away.
 She parked her car blocks away and walked to deliver the ones that were closer to her home.
 But her plan to be a “secret admirer” flew out of the window as her handwriting gave her away — as well as the zip code on the courier packages.